 After you get to your auto body shop, you’ll find your check isn’t enough to fix your car and you just wasted your time and possibly made things worse.

 1) The body shop will have to reopen your claim to get approval for more money.
-This will delay your claim even longer because it’s tougher to get approval for more money once your insurance company already under-evaluated your claim.
+This will delay your claim even longer because it’s tougher to get approval for more money once your insurance company has already under-evaluated your claim.

-2) You may not be able to get your insurance company to pay what’s needed to fix your car.
+2) You may not be able to get your insurance company to pay what is needed to fix your car.
 See this question on Quora from an unfortunate car owner who used State Farm’s estimate app, “…I went through their insurance’s photo estimate app (State Farm) and they gave me a $883 estimate.
 I also got an estimate from my repair shop which is accurately around $4500?
 What should I do now?”